 - Twist a tree branch around the ribbon if it won’t stay in place.

-I hope you find these tips and directions helpful.
+I hope you find these tips and directions helpful when decorating your Christmas tree each year.
 A huge thank you goes to the ladies at Total Bliss!

 Need help decorating a Christmas wreath too?
 Click HERE for a full tutorial from the owner of Total Bliss.